The University of Surrey receives £10 million largest-ever philanthropic gift

 The anonymous donor made the £10 million legacy gift after learning of some of the ground-breaking research and techniques being trialled at the School of Veterinary Medicine.
 Projects with the welfare of animals at their heart are a priority for the donor and will benefit from the donation.
 An example of existing research at Surrey includes work to reduce pain and suffering in dogs caused by selective breeding that makes unnatural head-shapes more common in some breeds.

 “This extremely generous gift will help advance our knowledge and understanding of how best to look after and treat our companion animals.
-It will enable us to fund critical research while supporting the innovative educational programmes which are the hallmark of the school’s approach to training the vets of the future.”Professor Christopher Proudman, Head of the School of Veterinary Medicine
+It will enable us to fund critical research while supporting the innovative educational programmes which are the hallmark of the school’s approach to training the vets of the future.”Professor Christopher Proudman, Professor of Veterinary Clinical Science

 Ground-breaking cancer research